tldr-pages/tldr/pages/common/git-verify-commit.md

 > If GPG verification isn't present, nothing will be returned, even if extra options are chosen.
 > More information: <https://git-scm.com/docs/git-verify-commit>.

-- Check git commits for a GPG signature:
+- Check commits for a GPG signature:

 `git verify-commit {{commit SHA hash}}`